BanterTheGreat/modern-4e/glossary/backgrounds.typ

     - Moonfang
     - The Timeless Bard

-    Whenever you make a skill check, you can invoke your adventurer’s title before rolling to roll twice and take the higher result.
+    Once per session you make a skill check, you can invoke your adventurer’s title before rolling to roll twice and take the higher result.
     To invoke a title, the action in question must contribute to the legend of your adventurer's title.
 Think of a story being told about your adventurer, where their name is lost to history and only their title survives.
 Would this action make it into the story?

     == Example: